FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Reverse
 	string_reverse[] "variable_name" "string"

+	:: First index of a substring in a string string_indexOf[] "variable_name" "substring" "string"

+	:: Trim all excess spaces from both side of a string string_trim[] "variable_name" "string"

+	:: Return true if string starts with a substring, false if it doesn't string_startswith[] "variable_name" "string" "substring" "position"

+	:: Return true if string ends with a substring, false if it doesn't string_endswith[] "variable_name" "string" "substring" "position"

+	:: Return a character equivalent to its ascii value string_chr[] "variable_name" "value"
+	:: Note that you would probably need a caret character for escaping some special characters like "<>&^" like this: string_chr[] "variable_name" "value"
+	print[] ^%variable_name% :: This is safe and highly recommended

 ## Import keyword and generating methods
 From v0.6.1, `import[]` has been obsolete since commands can generate their own independent method files.
 But you can still use it if you want, it will generate a bunch of files even when you don't need them though: